MicrosoftDocs/win32/desktop-src/Monitor/using-the-high-level-monitor-configuration-functions.md

 ---
 title: Using the High-Level Monitor Configuration Functions
-description: Using the High-Level Monitor Configuration Functions ms.assetid: '23e5d45d-a924-4119-b21d-b24764b53a94'
+description: Using the High-Level Monitor Configuration Functions ms.assetid: 23e5d45d-a924-4119-b21d-b24764b53a94
-keywords: ["monitor,functions", "monitor,high-level configuration functions", "monitor,enumerating physical monitors", "monitor,continuous settings", "monitor configuration,high-level configuration functions", "monitor configuration,functions", "monitor configuration,enumerating physical monitors", "monitor configuration,continuous settings", "enumerating physical monitors", "high-level configuration functions", "continuous monitor settings"]
+keywords:
+- monitor,functions
+- monitor,high-level configuration functions
+- monitor,enumerating physical monitors
+- monitor,continuous settings
+- monitor configuration,high-level configuration functions
+- monitor configuration,functions
+- monitor configuration,enumerating physical monitors
+- monitor configuration,continuous settings
+- enumerating physical monitors
+- high-level configuration functions
+- continuous monitor settings
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the High-Level Monitor Configuration Functions

 ## Enumerating Physical Monitors

 There are several functions that enumerate display devices, including [**EnumDisplayMonitors**](https://msdn.microsoft.com/library/windows/desktop/dd162610) and [**MonitorFromWindow**](https://msdn.microsoft.com/library/windows/desktop/dd145064).
 These functions are documented in the Windows GDI documentation, under the topic [Multiple Display Monitors](https://msdn.microsoft.com/library/windows/desktop/dd145071).
 These functions return **HMONITOR** handles.
 Despite the name, however, an **HMONITOR** handle can be associated with more than one physical monitor.
-To configure the settings on a monitor, the application must get a unique handle to the physical monitor by calling [**GetPhysicalMonitorsFromHMONITOR**](getphysicalmonitorsfromhmonitor.md).
+To configure the settings on a monitor, the application must get a unique handle to the physical monitor by calling [**GetPhysicalMonitorsFromHMONITOR**](/windows/win32/PhysicalMonitorEnumerationAPI/nf-physicalmonitorenumerationapi-getphysicalmonitorsfromhmonitor?branch=master).

-If your application uses Direct3D, you can get a monitor handle from a Direct3D device by calling [**GetPhysicalMonitorsFromIDirect3DDevice9**](getphysicalmonitorsfromidirect3ddevice9.md).
+If your application uses Direct3D, you can get a monitor handle from a Direct3D device by calling [**GetPhysicalMonitorsFromIDirect3DDevice9**](/windows/win32/PhysicalMonitorEnumerationAPI/nf-physicalmonitorenumerationapi-getphysicalmonitorsfromidirect3ddevice9?branch=master).

 ## Supported Functions

 A monitor might not support all of the monitor configuration functions.
-To find out which functions a monitor supports, call [**GetMonitorCapabilities**](getmonitorcapabilities.md).
+To find out which functions a monitor supports, call [**GetMonitorCapabilities**](/windows/win32/HighLevelMonitorConfigurationAPI/nf-highlevelmonitorconfigurationapi-getmonitorcapabilities?branch=master).

 ## Continuous Monitor Settings